 Fully integrated for effective warehouse management

-SAP Business One is more than just a software.
+SAP Business One is more than just software.
 It is a tool that helps you keep track of your stock levels, from purchasing and sales processes to stock valuation methods.
 It also offers functions for manual Inventory Transactions, pricing and inventory.

 Basic principles for warehouse management in SAP Business One

-- Bulk storage for reserve stocks
+- Blocked storage for reserve stocks

 - Duty-free warehouse, for imported goods that have not yet been declared